hhkaos/awesome-arcgis/gis/utils/README.md

   - [Spanish](#spanish)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
-Here you will find a list of generic tools and resources that we found useful to help you during your developments.

 ## Tools

 ### Format converters

 * [Convert a CSV to GeoJSON ](https://github.com/gavinr/csv-to-geojson)
 * [Convert Esri JSON to GeoJSON ](http://arcgisjson.togeojson.com/)